Got Questions? Good.

 When the environment turned hostile, I didn't blow up and I didn't go quietly.
 I enrolled in an MBA program while still employed — because the job market was broken and I decided to bet on myself instead of bet on the market.
 I relocated across the country.
 Twice.
 On my own.
 I was even a maid of honor in the middle of it all.

+As you can tell — I'm flexible, I don't break easily, and I'm wired to see and diagnose systems.
 That combination of operational excellence, lived experience, and documented methodology is what this brand is built on.
 Not theory.
 Not credentials alone.
 Receipts.

 "Ha-ee-sah" 💁🏻♀️